W Hamond - The Original Whitby Jet Store

 Whitby arcades.

 They can even try to win a soft toy or spend some loose change in the penny machines.
 There’s also an excellent pirate-themed indoor crazy golf course and indoor ten-pin bowling alley.
-Additionally, there are plenty of arcade-type games and a separate area for 18+ gambling machines.

 10. Visit Whitby Museum